 During the 13 years that Robert worked with the Texas Youth Commission he served as the Superintendent of the Gatesville State School for Boys, Director of Institutions, Regional Director, and finally as the Superintendent of the Crockett State School.
 Retiring from public service in 1986, Robert and wife Dorothy began the difficult and challenging task of starting a youth ranch from scratch.
 Opening its doors in 1986, Brookhaven began by serving a handful of boys referred by the Texas Youth Commission.
 Soon, however, word of the wonderful work being done at Brookhaven Youth Ranch began to spread, and referrals started coming from Children’s Protective Services and from probation departments across the state of Texas.
 At the time of Robert’s death on August 18, 1992, Brookhaven was capable of housing up to 40 troubled teens.

 During the time since his passing, Brookhaven has continued to grow with a staff and administration determined to carry on Robert’s vision.
 Brookhaven now serves up to 61 youth with future plans to expand services to 75 youth.

 Since Mr. Drake passed away in 1992, there have been three consecutive Executive Directors charged with the responsibility of keeping his dream alive and well.
 Mr. Wayne Money served as Executive Director from November 1992 until November of 1997.
 Bill Gholson assumed the leadership role in January of 1998 and remained at Brookhaven until August of 2007.
-That same month, the position of Executive Director was entrusted to Dennis Cooke, who remains to the present day.
+That same month, the position of Executive Director was entrusted to Dennis Cooke, who retired in December 2020.

 The courage, determination and legacy of Robert G. Drake lives on at Brookhaven Youth Ranch.
 If Robert were alive today his pride with what has happened to his dream would be undeniable.